Understanding and fixing OBD2 fault codes – your guide

 Each error code consists of five characters:

-- First character: The letter indicates the area of the problem.
+- First indicator: The letter indicates the area of the problem.
 For example, "P" stands for problems with the powertrain (engine and transmission), "B" for the body, "C" for the chassis, and "U" for the network (communication systems).

-- Second character: A “0” indicates a general code that applies across all brands, while a “1” indicates a manufacturer-specific code.
+- Second character: A "0" indicates a general code that applies across brands, while a "1" indicates a manufacturer-specific code.

 - Third character: This part indicates in which specific system the problem occurs (e.g. fuel system, ignition system).